 From my insights, I had a vision of what the brand should be so that my primary users can be feel welcomed, positive and optimistic about their health.

 After testing from my peers, feedbacks from my educators and countless iterations, I have made my final prototype.

 I created a marketing website for my digital product.
 This gives potential users a tool to evaluate my work before they commit to downloading and trying it out.

 Below is the view of the desktop marketing website followed by the mobile version.

-I learned as a designer you might not be satisfied with your work, and that decision-making is an important part of the design process.
-I found myself constantly making iterations.
-I learned to be okay with what I have because there are probably a million ways to do it.
+I learned as a designer you might not be satisfied with your work, decision-making is an important part of the design process, as I found myself constantly making iterations.
+I learned to be okay with what I have.

 Final thoughts & Conclusion

 How might we cater to the older population?